 While I’m pleased with how Docker (the service that runs container-based images) performs on my Synology DS1821+ NAS device, I’ve been thinking of a way to host these containers in Azure.

 Currently running the container is a slightly evolved version of the original Bitwarden password manager solution.
 It’s now called Vaultwarden, but it works and acts the same.
-It only needs about 30-40 MB of RAM and less than 1% of my NAS CPU performance.
+It only needs 30-40 MB of RAM and less than 1% of my NAS CPU performance.
 In a word, it’s lightweight.

 The options for running Docker containers in Azure

 Azure has native support for Docker-based containers.
 There are also additional options, such as running a container within a virtual machine.
-Ideally, I’d like to avoid this sort of approach and look for something more cloud-native.
+Ideally, I’d like to avoid this approach and look for something more cloud-native.
 By cloud-native, I refer to Oracle’s clean definition, found here:

 “[..] cloud native refers to the concept of building and running applications to take advantage of the distributed computing offered by the cloud delivery model.
 Cloud native apps are designed and built to exploit the scale, elasticity, resiliency, and flexibility the cloud provides.”
 (Oracle)